nicktodd/terraform-examples/autoscaling-ec2/instructions.md

   }
 }
 ```
+The version of the AWS provider is specified so it doesn't just get the latest version which might break our template.

-We must now specify the profile to use (remember we have the CLI already set up and that supports multiple profiles).
+We must now specify the AWS CLI profile to use.
+The AWS CLI supports multiple profiles to facilitate working with multiple accounts.
+We are only using one account and the default profile is simply called `default`.

 We also need to specify the region to use.
 Now the region was specified in our `variables.tf` file.

-3. To specify the region and set the profile, add the following block to your main.tf file.
+1. To specify the region and set the profile, add the following block to your main.tf file.

 ```
 provider "aws" {
   profile = "default"
   region  = var.region
 }
 ```

 Note the use of the `var` namespace.
 This gives us access to the variables set up in `variables.tf`.

 Next we will sort out the AMI to use.
-Our application is a Java application and we plan to use the latest Amazon Linux AMI, but how can we know what its image ID is?
+Our application is a Java application and we plan to use the latest Amazon Linux 2 AMI, but how can we know what its image ID is?
 Terraform provides a feature to enable us to access this.

 4. Add the following entry: